Single-source-class interpretation of the diffuse astrophysical neutrino flux: Multi-parameter fit

 As far as the goodness-of-fit for both models is concerned, we cannot directly compare the quality from their chi-squared since they are not nested models.
 Nevertheless, the chi-squared still contains qualitative information as to how well the model fits the observations.
 Defining the chi-squared variable as $\chi^2_\alpha=-2\max{\btheta_\alpha}\log\mathcal{L}(\btheta_\alpha)$, we find for the no-magnetic-field model $\chi^2_{\rm no\,B}=15.5$ and for the magnetic-field model $\chi^2_{\rm B}=13.3$.
 Considering a number of degrees of freedom equal to 9 (13 flux data points minus 4 parameters) the reduced chi-squared are therefore $1.73$ and $1.48$ respectively.
 The corresponding p-values, assuming a standard chi-squared distribution with 9 degrees of freedom (this is mostly for qualitative guidance, due to the limited number of degrees of freedom), are $P_{\rm no\, B}\simeq 0.08$ and $P_{\rm B}\simeq 0.15$, so that a statistically significant preference for one or the other cannot be obtained at $2\sigma$ confidence level.

-We have also considered how the fit itself would change by including a high-energy point corresponding to the combined KM3NeT-IceCube inference of the flux level at the highest energies, above $E_\nu=10^8\,\mathrm{GeV}$~\citep{KM3NeT:2025ccp}.
-We find that no significant change in the fitted models change, and in particular Fig.~\ref{fig:diffuse} remains entirely unchanged.
+We have also considered how the fit itself would change by including a high-energy point corresponding to the combined KM3NeT-IceCube description of KM3-230213A at the highest energies, above $E_\nu=10^8\,\mathrm{GeV}$~\citep{KM3NeT:2025ccp}.
+We find that no significant change in the fitted models, and, in particular, Fig.~\ref{fig:diffuse} remains entirely unchanged.
 The reason is that the model does not allow for a significant spectral hardening at high energies.
 Similarly, when fitting the MESE, rather than the combined-fit, data sample, we find that the main qualitative features remain unchanged, with minor quantitative changes: the results of this analysis are reported in Sec.~\ref{sec:mese}.